French Open 2018: Breakthrough win for Alexander Zverev?

 (CNN)Only the coming days will tell whether Alexander Zverev's marathon win Wednesday at the French Open could spark a grand slam breakthrough or be his downfall.

-For the time being, the towering German is sure to be relieved after seeing off Dusan Lajovic 2-6 7-5 4-6 6-1 6-2 in three hours, 24 minutes.
+For the time being, the towering German is mightily relieved after seeing off Dusan Lajovic 2-6 7-5 4-6 6-1 6-2 in three hours, 24 minutes.

 While Zverev has already made a name for himself on the tennis tour by climbing to third in the rankings and amassing three Masters titles by the age of 21 -- multiple Masters victories in the last decade have usually been reserved for the 'Big Four' -- he has yet to reach a grand slam quarterfinal.
 Or even defeat a top-50 foe at a major.

 But in downing the world No. 60 in mostly sunny skies in Paris, the second seed moved into the third round and thus a step closer to the benchmark last eight.
-Lajovic appeared to be struggling with cramp in the fifth set, explaining the 31-minute final frame.
+Lajovic appeared to be struggling with cramp in the fifth set, helping to explain the 31-minute final frame.

+"Everybody tries to make a bigger story out of it than it is," Zverev told reporters.
+"I'm not worried.
+I know if I'm doing the right things and if I do the right work I'll win those long matches, and the success will come itself.
+This is not something I think of on a daily basis."

-Zverev wasn't the lone big name to be stretched in the men's bottom half, with Grigor Dimitrov -- who won the year-end championships in 2017 -- and 2014 US Open finalist Kei Nishikori also overturning 2-1 deficits in sets.
+Zverev wasn't the lone big name to be stretched in the men's bottom half, with Grigor Dimitrov -- who won the year-end championships in 2017 -- and 2014 US Open finalist Kei Nishikori also overturning 2-1 set deficits.

-Unable to serve properly as he appeared to suffer from a leg cramp, Donaldson -- fined after famously clashing with a chair umpire in Monte Carlo -- resorted to an underhand serve at 6-6 in the fifth.
+Unable to serve properly as he appeared to suffer from a leg cramp of his own, Donaldson -- fined after famously clashing with a chair umpire in Monte Carlo in April -- resorted to an underhand serve at 6-6 in the fifth.

 The crowd didn't approve but the 21-year-old won the point as the Bulgarian sent his return long.
+He did it again at 8-8 but lost the point.

+"I think it's great and it's in the game," said Dimitrov, who suspected he did it once in his career.
+"Simple as that.
+I know why he did it.
+He was hurting big time."

-The last women's player to start her first-round match -- the rain contributed to that -- was world No. 1 Simona Halep and the Romanian recovered from a slow start to dispatch another American, Alison Riske, 2-6 6-1 6-1 to start play on the main Philippe-Chatrier court.
+The last women's player to start her first-round match -- rain contributed to that -- was world No. 1 Simona Halep and the Romanian recovered from a slow start to dispatch another American, Alison Riske, 2-6 6-1 6-1 to start play on the main Philippe-Chatrier court.

 Won set off Nadal